tronprotocol/documentation/README.md

 After approval voting, the top 27 Super Representatives by total approval will be selected.
 The voting of Super Representatives is held once every 6 hours.
 Please read [How to vote](https://github.com/ybhgenius/Documentation/blob/master/English_Documentation/TRON_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md).

-## How to become a recommended Super Representative.

-To become a recommended Super Representative, candidates must meet nine requirements and submit application to us.
-We will evaluate the quality and validity of the submitted information, based on the results of which announcements of recommended Super Representatives will be made  on TRON’s official forum (tronsr.org).
-Please read [A Guide to Recommended Super Representative Application](https://github.com/tronprotocol/Documentation/blob/master/English_Documentation/A_Guide_to_Recommended_Super_Representative_Candidate.md).